DevRelJam/.github/profile/README.md

 ## How to Get Involved ⭐️

 - **Attend Jams:** Check [this Luma calendar](https://lu.ma/devreljam) for upcoming Jams and RSVP.
-- **Speak at Jams:** Share your favorite technology and its cool use cases at our future Jams.
+- **Speak at Jams:** Share your favorite technology and its cool use cases.
 We are looking for speakers to present 15-minute lightning talks.
 Each talk will feature two speakers focusing on core technologies and showcasing how they integrate or work together.
 - **Contribute:** Help us improve by contributing to our GitHub repositories.

 ## Upcoming Jams 🚀